syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Xamarin.md

 # Loading the document

-The below code snippet illustrates how to load the file using stream in Xamarin.
+The following code example illustrates how to load the file by using stream in Xamarin.

 {% highlight c# %}
 C#: